 During May, there is a Spring Festival where the town transforms itself into a wonderful flowery garden.

 There is a small market on Fridays, and a large annual street fair with hundreds of stalls at the end of September.

 Juan les Pins itself has a good selection of moderate resort hotels and apartment blocks.
-For something a bit more luxurious, head towards Cap d'Antibes where you will find plenty of 4&5 star boutique hotels, both on the coast and in hills looks down over the sea.
+For something a bit more luxurious, head towards Cap d'Antibes where you will find plenty of four and five-star boutique hotels, both on the coast and in the hills looking down over the sea.